Older couple with a younger woman at a desk with clipboard and laptop

 Health Plans of NC, Kelly Quinn

-While it’s possible to have Medicare and private health insurance simultaneously, there are several things to consider to ensure you’ve got the right level of coverage.
+While it’s possible to have Medicare and private health insurance simultaneously, there are several things to consider to ensure you have the right coverage level.

 Can I have both employer insurance and Medicare?